Rana’s Undergraduate Summer Bursary in Tumour Growth

 Findings

 Given that the extra-cellular environment surrounding tumour cells stiffens as the tumour grows, investigating the angiogenic behaviour of endothelial cells on physiological and pathologically relevant substrate stiffnesses may provide novel insight to how tumour angiogenesis occurs.
-Research from this studentship has revealed that the angiogenic behaviour of endothelial cells is regulated by substrate stiffness.
-Not only that, but that endothelial cells from specific tissues may be adapted to the stiffness of their host tissue.
-This means that anti-angiogenic therapies that work for kind of cancer may not work for others.

 Let’s keep in touch